Qbizinc/qbiz-wiki/training/Certifications/Google/training.md

 # GCP: Google Cloud Platform
 Kickstart: Training program that includes exam voucher.
 Instructions on how to sign up here: [Kickstart Signup](/training/Certifications/Google/Kickstart)

+Qwiklabs: provides labs for hands-on training.
+These labs are scattered throughout the Kickstart program courses and quests.
+There are some issues that have been encountered in these labs, documented workarounds can be found here: Qwiklabs issues + workarounds

 ## Certifications
 Below are the certifications associated with a Partner Kickstart Program.
 The full list of certifications can be found here: https://cloud.google.com/certification#why-get-google-cloud-certified